sadanandpai/git-guide/README.md

 <br>

-### 7. What if I do not want one of my branch anymore?
+### 9. What if I do not want one of my branches anymore?

 You can use the below commands to delete any branch in your local.
 But be sure that you really want to delete a branch